bersling/tsmean-amp/app/pages/articles/vs/common-concepts-among-component-centric-frameworks.md

 Since all frameworks have those concepts, I'll sometimes just copy some sentences from one of the docs pages since it doesn't make sense to rewrite all of that from scratch.

+Also, the code snippets are not meant to start a framework war about which one is shorter or which one you prefer more.
+It's just a means of illustrating the different implementations of the common concepts.

 So let's dive into it and have a look at what those frameworks have all in common.

 ## Components